pinterest/plank/README.md

 ## Features

+#### Immutable
-*Immutable* — Model classes will be generated with immutability as a requirement.
+Model classes will be generated with immutability as a requirement.
 Each class will have “Builder” class to handle mutation.

+#### Type safe
-*Type safe* — Based on the type information specified in the schema definition, each class will provide type validation and null reference checks to ensure model integrity.
+Based on the type information specified in the schema definition, each class will provide type validation and null reference checks to ensure model integrity.

+#### Schema-defined
-*Schema-defined* — Model types should be defined in a language-independent format that’s easy to extend and well-known.
+Model types should be defined in a language-independent format that’s easy to extend and well-known.

 ## Schemas